geoffjlazarus/tic-tac-toe/README.md

 I created a reset button that triggers a function to clear the classes on each of the boxes, and to set the h2 text invisible.

-The draw condition is met when the turn counter has reached the length of the board and an equal number of Xs and Os have been placed.
-This could have also used a better check.
+The draw condition is met when the turn counter has reached the length of the board and 5 Xs or Os have been placed but no 'green' condition has been met, unfortunately it doesn't work.

 I would like to have made a more concise or elegant solution for toggling the classes and storing/checking positions, perhaps by creating custom arrays or objects.
 I found the DOM NodeList fiddly.